mkuthan/mkuthan.github.io/_posts/2022-01-28-stream-processing-part1.md

 }
 ```

+* Allowed lateness is set to 30 seconds
 * The late event within allowed lateness is included in the result
-* Late result gets end-of-window time of window starting at "00:00:00" as new event-time, exactly as on-time results
+* Late result gets end-of-window time as new event-time, exactly as on-time results
 * There are special assertions to ensure that aggregation comes from on-time or late pane

 Late data propagates through the pipeline.